Technology

 Our Regio-Emillia inspired Early Childhood focuses on play.
 Students do not regularly interact with technology outside of specific use cases.
 Teachers utilize technology to keep parents informed and may use technology resources to augment play in classrooms.

-Each classroom in the Lower School is equipped with 1:1 Chromebooks that students can use in class.
+Classrooms in the Lower School and Middle School have access to Chromebook carts that students can use in class.
 Unless remote learning is in effect, these devices do not travel home.
 We want students to spend time outside and playing rather than in front of screens.
+We employ industry standard filtering software to keep students safe and on task.

 AJA Maker Space